Jason-Whitmore/jpf/docs/ExtendingClasses.md

 ## ActivationFunction

-Extending the [ActivationFunction](ActivationFunctions.md) abstract class primarily involes implementing the f(float) and fPrime(float) abstract methods.
+Extending the [ActivationFunction](ActivationFunctions.md) abstract class primarily involves implementing the f(float) and fPrime(float) abstract methods.

 The f(float) abstract method is the single variate activation function, which should typically be a non-linear function so that the Dense layer can learn non-linear relationships between input and output training data.